-The preparation of financial statements in conformity with IFRS requires the use of accounting estimates.
-It also requires management to exercise judgement in applying our accounting policies.
+The preparation of financial statements in conformity with IFRS Accounting Standards requires the use of accounting estimates.
+It also requires management to exercise judgment in applying our accounting policies.
 Disclosed below are the areas which require a high degree of judgment, significant assumptions and/or estimates.